JakobBruenker/ChatGPT-for-bash/README.md

 Example:

 ```
-user@pc:~> ? show the last ten commits by me
+user@pc:~> ? show the last ten commits by Tom
-I think I can do that with this command:
+I think I can do that with the following command:

-  git log --author="$(git config user.name)" -n 10
+  git log --author=Tom -n 10

 Sound good?
-[Y/n]
+(Enter to accept, Ctrl-C to cancel, or just write more to refine your request)
 ```

 If you confirm by pressing enter, the command will be run.